opensearch-project/opensearch-migrations/test/README.md

    * The CDK context options for this CDK can be used to customize this deployment and can be provided with a custom context file using the `--context-file` option
    * A sample CDK context file can be seen [here](defaultCDKContext.json)
 2. Build the Docker Images
+   * This includes all images related to Traffic Capture in the top-level `TrafficCapture` directory as well as Reindex from Snapshot images in the top-level `RFS` directory
 3. Deploy the Migration Assistant CDK (containing the Migration tooling and potentially an OpenSearch Domain) located in this repo [here](../deployment/cdk/opensearch-service-migration)
    * The CDK context options for this CDK can be used to customize this deployment and can be provided with a custom context file using the `--context-file` option
    * A sample CDK context file can be seen [here](defaultCDKContext.json)
-4. Add the traffic stream source security group created by the Migration Assistant CDK to the source cluster load balancer
+4. Add the traffic stream source security group created by the Migration Assistant CDK to each source cluster node
+   * This is to allow source cluster nodes to send captured traffic from the Capture Proxy to the given traffic stream source, which is normally Kafka or AWS MSK
-5. Run the `./startCaptureProxy.sh` script for starting the Capture Proxy process on each source cluster node/instance
+5. Run the `./startCaptureProxy.sh` script for starting the Capture Proxy process on each source cluster node
    * This script is automatically added to each EC2 instance on creation

 #### Configuring a Historical Migration focused E2E environment